WGPA: 20th century

 WGPA was originally a part of the Bethlehem Globe Publishing Authority, from which the call sign was derived.
 Both WGPA and its sister station, WGPA-FM (now WZZO), began broadcasting on February 16, 1946.
 The studios were located at 426 Brodhead Avenue, next to the Globe-Times daily newspaper building.
 At the time, WGPA-AM and FM were simulcast.
 The FCC license stated ownership as A-B-E Broadcasting, a division of the Bethlehem Globe Times Newspapers, signifying Allentown-Bethlehem-Easton as the coverage area.

 WGPA AM 1100 originally broadcast popular music from that time period.
 The original musical lineup primarily consisted of big bands featuring artists such as Perry Como, Frank Sinatra, Artie Shaw, Glenn Miller, and Doris Day.
 In the early 1950s, Bob Wolken, a recent graduate of Liberty High School, started at the station performing odd jobs.
 He eventually became an on-air announcer, who would remain through changes in ownership and formats into the 1990s.
 Wolken's smooth style was the wake up voice for generations of Bethlehem-area residents for many years.
 His program was called "In the Book" and it aired from sign on time to 9:30 am Monday through Saturdays.

 WGPA AM has always been a daytimer station.
 Its broadcast hours are limited to a dawn to dusk operation.
 Because of this limitation, WGPA-FM would carry local live sports coverage after sunset.
 This included high school basketball and high school football.
 By the 1960s, the FM station's daytime programming was featuring beautiful music, including Mantovani, Ferrante & Teicher, Ray Conniff, and Henry Mancini.
 On the FM side, the station broadcast The Velvet Touch, hosted by Bob Deacon.

 In 1973, Bethlehem Globe Publishing Authority began to divest itself of its radio holdings.
 WGPA AM and FM were sold to Holt Broadcasting for approximately $125,000.
 The FM station became WEZV, "Easy 95", playing easy listening music in stereo.
 By the late 1970s, the FM station's call letters switched to WZZO, "Z-95", playing album-oriented rock, and has remained in a rock music format since.
 WZZO's headquarters were established at the Westgate Mall in Bethlehem, and later moved to Whitehall Township.

 In 1978, Holt sold WGPA 1100 to Henry Chadwick for approximately $400,000.
-The offices and studios were moved to the Dodson Building at 528 North New Street.
+The offices and studios were later moved to the Dodson Building at 528 North New Street.
 Soon after, the station adopted the moniker "Sunny 1100," playing a mix of adult standards and soft adult contemporary music, with local news, weather and traffic.
 Among the notable WGPA alumni from this period was Bill Zimpfer, who played music and provided play-by-play for Lehigh University football before moving on to sports radio jobs with Pennsylvania State University and the Miami Dolphins.